 Lay your worries at His feet… He is the God of much more!

-You can dig deeper into God’s promises for your life in our The God of Much More study kit.
-It is my prayer that you realize just how precious you are to God—and discover how He has so much more to offer you!
+You can dig deeper into God’s promises for your life in Bayless’ The God of Much More study kit.
+It is our prayer that you realize just how precious you are to God—and discover how He has so much more to offer you!

 Do you want answers delivered right to your inbox?